EnvisionDoc/data_asset_en/howto/obtain/managing_data_subscription.md

 5. In the **Description** field, enter a short description for the subscription job.

-6. For the **Customers** section, choose the clients whose data are to be subscribed to based on the data access permission of the selected SA (associated with purchased application).
+6. For the **Clients** section, choose the clients whose data are to be subscribed to based on the data access permission of the selected SA (associated with purchased application).

    .. note:: When a client revokes the data access authorization of a service account, the related subscription to the client's data will be stopped automatically.